The 5 Best Dog Water Bottles Australia: Tested & Evaluated 2023

 Ease of Use

 Can you see when the water is emptying and needs a refill?
-These are all operational, ease of use questions.
+These are all operational, ease of use questions we asked ourselves during our testing phase.

 Another side to this is cleaning.
 How easy is it to clean?
 Can you put it in the dishwasher or hand wash only?